sinitame/neural-networks-experiments/batch_normalization/notes/batch_normalization.md

 Batch normalization [1] overcome this issue and make the training more efficient at the same time by reducing covarience shift within internal layers (change in the distribution of network activations due to the change in network parameters during training) during the course of training and with the advantages of working with batches.

+### This article will cover the following

+- How batch normalization can reduce internal covariance shift and how this can improve the training of a Neural Network.
+- How to implement a batch normalization layer in PyTorch.
+- Some simple experiments showing the advantages of using batch normalization.

 ## 1. Reduce internal covariance shift via mini-batch statistics

 One way reduce remove the ill effects of the internal covariate shift within a Neural Network is to normalize layers inputs.
 This operation not only enforce inputs to have the same distribution but also whiten each of them.
 This method is motivated by some studies [3,4] showing that the network training converges faster if its inputs are whitened and as a consequence, enforcing the whithening of the inputs of each layers is a desirable property for the network.